lovelovetrb/Guess_Number/README.md

 # Note

-~Rules~
+☆Rules
 This is a game of guessing three-digit numbers.
 Enter the hundredth place, the tenth place, and the first place in that order.
 The number for each place is different.
 When you reach the end

 *Hit the number of digits that match both the location and the number.
 *blow the number of numbers that are in the same place but in different places

 for numbers with the same location and number.
 Enter the answer number based on these indications.

 # Author